gbrltv/business_process_encoding/README.md

 TODO: add requirements, such as python version and libraries used

-## Experimental Setup - Recriating results
+## Experimental Setup - recriating results

 ### Preparation